 Mr. Chairman: I congratulate you on convening this committee so promptly to review the President's nomination of James Baker to be Secretary of the Treasury, replacing Don Regan, who will be moving to the White House as Chief of Staff.
-Swift action on Jim Baker's nomination is important-not just because of the outstanding qualifications both he and Don Regan will bring to their new jobs, but because it is a supplied to the provider of the control of th cause it is vital that the President get his team in order and working at top strength as soon as possible.
-The ambitious agenda President Reagan outlined yesterday in his second inaugural address demands the immediate attention of Jim
+Swift action on Jim Baker's nomination is important-not just because of the out-standing qualifications both he and Don Regan will bring to their new jobs, but because it is vital that the President get his team in order and working at top strength as soon as possible.
+The ambitious agenda President Reagan outlined yes-terday in his second inaugural address demands the immediate attention of Jim